 How we see helps us make sense of the world.
-So when something seems off with our eyes, no wonder we get worried at the first signs of trouble.
-Experiencing blurry vision, redness, and other eye problems—even mild ones—can really disrupt our lives.
+So when something seems off with our eyes, it’s no wonder we get worried at the first signs of trouble.
+Experiencing blurry vision, redness, and other eye symptoms—even mild ones—can really disrupt our lives.
 What might be going on?

-Here, we’ve compiled a list of the most common eye diseases and disorders, including some helpful info about each so you can rest a little easier.
-Read on to learn about everything from refractive errors to those pesky floaters.
-(But please don’t use this list of eye conditions to diagnose yourself; see an eye doctor for that!)
+Here, we’ve compiled a list of the most common eye diseases and disorders, including some helpful info about each, so you can rest a little easier.
+Read on to learn about everything from refractive errors to cataracts.
+(But please don’t use this list of eye diseases and disorders to diagnose yourself; see an eye doctor for that!)

 Refractive Errors